sensiml/piccolo/devdocs/adding_feature_generator_python.md

 After you have finished testing your transform.
 Create a PR for it in bitbucket.
 Make sure to reference the [SDL-#] at the start of the title of the PR.
 After you create the PR, the unit tests and linters will run.
 If there are any issues with the build, the PR will be blocked until they are fixed.
 In addition, you will need to get one person to review and approve the code before you are allowed to merge.

 ## Step 10.
 Adding the C code for the embedded SDK
 To have the Codegeneration generate the embedded firmware with the C you need to add the C code to the embedded SDK.
-This Tutorial continues in the embedded SDK [Adding a feature generator](file:///C:/wiki/spaces/SEN/pages/2193391619/Adding+a+feature+generator) tutorial, where you will learn how to add the C code for the embedded SDK and then link the two.
+This Tutorial continues in the embedded SDK [Adding a feature generator embedded SDK](https://github.com/sensiml/piccolo/blob/main/devdocs/adding_feature_generator_embedded_sdk.md) tutorial, where you will learn how to add the C code for the embedded SDK and then link the two.